The Seljuk Han of Anatolia

 DESCRIPTION

-Although it follows the typical plan of sultan hans, it has two unusual distinguishing features: firstly, it is extremely plain and almost devoid of decoration; secondly, the trilingual inscription in Arabic, Armenian and Syriac located in an inconspicuous part of the hall.
+The Hekim Han faces northwest.
+It belongs to the group of Seljuk hans comprising a covered section used for lodging and an open courtyard with service areas.
+Although it adheres to the typical plan of sultan hans, the Hekim Han has two distinguishing features: firstly, it is extremely plain and almost devoid of decoration; secondly, the trilingual inscription in Arabic, Armenian and Syriac, located in an inconspicuous part of the covered section, is unique.

 DECORATION

-There are numerous geometrical decorations and mason marks on the building stones.
-There is also a spolia stone capital over one of the arch springing on the eastern side of the central aisle of the covered section.
+There is no decoration in this han.
+There is also a spolia stone capital over one of the arch springings on the eastern side of the central aisle of the covered section.
+The most significant elements are the curved profiled moldings along the courtyard.

 DIMENSIONS